 We are also seeing changes in our staff and leadership.
 Dr. Björn Lüssem, Associate Director of the AMLCI, will soon start his new professorship at the University of Bremen (Germany) and Dr. Lu Zou is starting her career in industry.
 We thank both them for their dedicated and hard work as well as their continuous efforts to make the AMLCI a better place to pursue materials science research and education.
 Both positions will be filled again shortly.

-Jointly with our Internal and External Advisory Boards, our dedicated faculty, students and postdocs as well as our devoted staff, I am looking forward to strengthening our research and educational missions towards an AMLCI that continues to be recognized both nationally and internationally for cutting edge research in advanced materials science.
-Please continue to stay safe and follow the Flashes Safe Eight Guidelines.
+Despite all the challenges thrown at us with the ongoing pandemic, I am looking forward to strengthening our research and educational missions towards an AMLCI that continues to be recognized both nationally and internationally for cutting edge research in advanced materials science.
+Please continue to stay safe and follow KSU’s Coronavirus Prevention Guidelines.